 What to do in Lake Naivasha

 Lake Naivasha is very close to Nairobi making it an exceptional recreation area for city dwellers.
 Locals and international tourists often go there for game watching trips, adventure trekking, fishing, sailing and water-skiing activities organized for leisure purposes.
-Boat trips on the lake are also available and is a fantastic way to spend a morning or an afternoon.
+Boat trips on the lake are also available and it’s a fantastic way to spend a morning or an afternoon.

 Watch the stunning sunsets, with the lingering call of an osprey high over the lake bringing the day to an idyllic end.

 Visitors can climb rocks at Hells Gate National Park or sightsee the sky-throbbing Fischer’s Tower.
-The park is known for its pair of colossal red tinted cliffs framing a geothermically active interior of bubbling springs and steam vents.
+The park is known for its pair of colossal red-tinted cliffs framing a geothermically active interior of bubbling springs and steam vents.
 Walking is permitted, making it perfect for biking, hiking, and rock climbing.

 How to get to Lake Naivasha